 - Professional Malpractice (this is a focus and special area of the law)

 - Nuisance (normally part of real estate disputes)

 - Employment disputes

-There are many other things that people are sue and be sued for.
+There are many other things that people sue and are sued for.

 How Does A Litigation Start?